adi1505355/emart-backend/README.md

 # emart-backend
-backend code base for the ecommerce webapp
+backend code base for the ecommerce-webapp

 Link for the frontend codebase : https://github.com/adi1505355/emart-frontend